 Leases for which the Company is a lessor is classified as a finance or operating lease.
-Whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee, the contract is classified as a finance lease.
-All other leases are classified as operating leases.
+Whenever the terms of the lease transfer substantially all the risks and rewards of

-When the Company is an intermediate lessor, it accounts for its Interests in the head lease and the sublease separately.
+When the Company is an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
 The sublease is classified as a finance or operating lease by reference to the right-of-use asset arising from the head lease.
 For operating leases, rental income is recognized on a straight line basis over the term of the relevant lease.

-(i) Impairment of assets
+Impairment of assets